 This will give us an export dialogue in which we can specify to export at the current resolution and/or with any applied deformations.
 It’s worth thinking about this for a moment.

-The “current resolution” refers to any applied subdivision modifiers and the increased polygon count that may be applie.
-Organic forms like clothing and characters often have those, while many architectural items.
+The “current resolution” refers to any applied subdivision modifiers and the increased polygon count that may be applied.
+Organic forms like clothing and characters often have those, while many architectural items do not.
 This leaves the base geometry low while implying more polygons for display and rendering (you can see this under Parameters – Mesh Resolution).
 Unless you intend to modify the high resolution geometry in ZBrush, leave this box unchecked.
 Turning this on will export a large amount of data, which for a simple fix may not be necessary.
 On the other hand, checking this box will allow you to add very fine detail to your objects.

 The other option, “export with deformations“, refers to any morphs that may be dialled in on your character or clothing items.
 Unchecking this box will set all morph values to zero, while checking this box will export with those settings intact.
 If you’re working on a clothing item for distribution, leave this box unchecked.
 If you intend to make a change just for one particular scene you’re working on, check this box.